mark-watson/hy-lisp-python-book/manuscript/openai.md

 ## OpenAI Text Completion API

-OpenAI GPT (Generative Pre-trained Transformer 3) models like GPT-3.5, GPT-4, and ChatGPT are advanced language processing model developed by OpenAI.
+OpenAI GPT (Generative Pre-trained Transformer 3) models like GPT-3.5, GPT-4, and ChatGPT are advanced language processing models developed by OpenAI.
 There are three general classes of OpenAI API services:

 - GPT which performs a variety of natural language tasks.
 - Codex which translates natural language to code.
 - DALL·E which creates and edits original images.

 GPT-3.5 and GPT-4 are capable of generating human-like text, completing tasks such as language translation, summarization, and question answering, and much more.
-OpenAI offers GPT-3 APIs, which allow developers to easily integrate GPT's capabilities into their applications.
+OpenAI offers GPT-3 APIs, which allows developers to easily integrate GPT's capabilities into their applications.

 The GPT-3.5 API provides a simple and flexible interface for developers to access GPT-3.5's capabilities such as text completion, language translation, and text generation.
 The API can be accessed using a simple API call, and can be integrated into a wide range of applications such as chatbots, language translation services, and text summarization.